CarlosArleo/regenerative-development-ai/case-studies/carrington-moss/README.md

 a **"Regenerative Exchange Framework"** where **economic activity is directly tied to ecological restoration.**

-This led to the vision of the **Carrington Moss Guardianship Trust** —

-a **legal and governance body** designed to shift power from speculative developers to a  **place-based stewardship council** ,

-whose primary purpose is to *“accompany the healing”* of the Moss.
+This led to the vision of the **Carrington Moss Guardianship Trust** —a **legal and governance body** designed to shift power from speculative developers to a  **place-based stewardship council** , whose primary purpose is to *“accompany the healing”* of the Moss.

 ---